 - Ensuring that members, coaches, team mentors, administrators, parents/guardians and spectators sign up to and adhere to our Code of Behaviour.

 - Ensuring that members, coaches, team mentors, administrators and volunteers have been approved by An Garda Síochána.
-Vetting forms are available on the bottom of the page here.
+The vetting process is explained and accessible by selecting this text.

 Good Codes of Practice generally includes the following: